sepenet/workdev-alst-PLM/PLMStartTime/testProcess.md

     ```
 > Accept the installation of the module and dependencies by typing  **A** or **Y** and press enter
 > this will take few minutes to complete
-- [ ] Run the followinf commands to import the modules, login to azure using the user assigned managed identity, and get the vmID
+- [ ] Run the following commands to import the modules, login to azure using the user assigned managed identity.
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine
     Import-module az.accounts